1969 Asian Champion Club Tournament

 The 1969 Asian Champion Club Tournament was the 2nd edition of the annual Asian club football competition hosted by Asian Football Confederation.
 Ten domestic league champions from ten countries competed in the tournament.
 The tournament was held in Bangkok, Thailand and ten clubs were split in two groups of five.
 The group winners and the runners up advanced to semifinals.

-Maccabi Tel Aviv (ISR) defeated Korean club Yangzee FC (KOR) and became the second Israeli club to win the competition.
+Maccabi Tel Aviv (ISR) defeated Korean club Yangzee (KOR) and became the second Israeli club to win the competition.